s-nakaoka/choreonoid-doc/en/install/build-ubuntu.rst

 Even though there are different distributions of Linux, currently Ubuntu Linux is the only distribution version that Choreonoid officially supports.
 This document describes how to build Choreonoid from source code in Ubuntu Linux.
 You may be able to build other versions if you grasp the basics.
 Try to do so if required.

-In the latest development version of Choreonoid, we have verified the build process and operation for Ubuntu versions 14.04, 16.04 and the x64 architecture.
+In Choreonoid version 1.6, we have verified the build process and operation for Ubuntu versions 14.04, 16.04 and the x64 architecture.

 .. contents::
    :local: